opendocsg/slw-judgments-backfill/2007_SGHC_14/report.md

  (c) in the circumstances and bearing in mind that only three years had elapsed since the making of the bankruptcy order, an order of discharge would be premature.

-7       The appellant’s appeal against Choo J’s decision was dismissed by the Court of Appeal: see _Jeyaretnam Joshua Benjamin v Indra Krishnan_ [2005] 1 SLR 395.
+7       The appellant’s appeal against Choo J’s decision was dismissed by the Court of Appeal: see _Jeyaretnam Joshua Benjamin v Indra Krishnan_ <span class="citation">[2005] 1 SLR 395</span>.

 8       In May 2005, the appellant filed his second application to be discharged from bankruptcy.
 This application was dismissed by the Assistant Registrar, whose decision was affirmed by Andrew Ang J.